 - Corry Robinson took over the Infant Department in 1973 and expanded the department to include a center-based program for children who were deaf-blind and who had multiple disabilities.

 - The Department of Education was also known for its assessment of young children with disabilities.

 - In the 1980s, the department expanded their work to supporting young children who were hospitalized in both the neonatal units and pediatric floors.
-There are national grants and recognition for their work in this area.
+These were national grants and the department was recognized for their work in this area.
 This was the precursor to the current NICU follow-up project, Developmental TIPS.

 - In the 2000s, the department expanded their role into the area of program evaluation.

 - Implement Developmental TIPS (a statewide NICU developmental follow-up project) across 11 hospitals.
-Each year, 1,950 babies are enrolled into follow-up.
+Annually, 1,950 babies are enrolled into follow-up.

 Training and research activities

 - Serve as the premier source of information to scientists, care providers, education programs, clinicians, families and community leaders across the region, and nation.

 - Implement a training and technical assistance grant to support early childhood teachers to improve young children’s social emotional and executive functioning skills.

 - Provide statewide training on classroom observation tools through a contract with Nebraska Department of Education.

 - Teach courses at University of Nebraska at Omaha and Lincoln.

 - Conduct translational and clinical research and evaluation with the goal of improving care of all children and their families.